4 Health Benefits of Myrrh

 Though it’s perhaps most known for its spicy, fragrant odor, which was traditionally used for embalming the dead, myrrh has also long been used as a natural antiseptic for purification in cleaning wounds and preventing infections.

 Both empirically throughout the ages and scientifically in modern times, myrrh has proven itself invaluable for a variety of special purposes.
 And especially in modern times, science has uncovered even more about the unique properties of myrrh that indicate its usefulness in a range of other health applications.

 Here are some of the most noteworthy health benefits of myrrh that have been reported in scientific literature.
 (Note: Always seek medical advice from a qualified healthcare practitioner when addressing specific health issues.)

 #1 – Myrrh Contains Anti-Inflammatory Plant Compounds

 Serious gastrointestinal conditions like ulcerative colitis have been shown in the scientific literature to respond positively to the use of myrrh, which appears to exert both protective and healing effects when taken in sufficient quantities.

 In Germany, myrrh powder is actually government-approved for treating inflammation of the mouth and throat, the tannins in its resin being recognized as the primary active ingredients in this process .
-4 Research conducted by the Dental Research Center at the College of Dentistry at the University of Tennessee also found that myrrh oil is cytotoxic against gingival fibroblasts and epithelial cells .
+Research conducted by the Dental Research Center at the College of Dentistry at the University of Tennessee also found that myrrh oil is cytotoxic against gingival fibroblasts and epithelial cells .

 #2 – Myrrh Has High Antioxidant Potential

 In a study on diabetic rats, extract of Mukul myrrh (C. mukul) from India was found to have a beneficial effect on both oxidative stress marker enzymes and hepatic marker enzymes.
 In their report, the researchers concluded:

 #3 – Myrrh Fights Bacteria, Parasites, Viruses & Fungi

 Whether inside the body or on the skin, infection-causing pathogens are another target for myrrh.
-Studies reveal myrrh’s immune-boosting potential may be effective at supporting the body against conditions ranging from sore throats, acne, and the common cold, to more serious health conditions like pneumonia and even Candida albicans.
+Studies reveal myrrh’s immune-boosting potential may be effective at supporting the body against conditions ranging from acne, sore throats, and the common cold, to more serious health conditions like pneumonia and even Candida albicans.

 This, again, being why it was used historically in the preparation of the deceased.
 It also supports the healthy repair of cellular tissue throughout the body.

-Schistosomiasis is a parasitic infection of a type of blood fluke that is common throughout Asia, Africa and tropical America.
+Schistosomiasis is a parasitic infection of a type of blood fluke that is common throughout Asia, Africa, and tropical America.
 Treatment of schistosomiasis is chemotherapy with the drug praziquantel.
 But due to drug resistance, researchers tested myrrh on 204 patients with schistosomiasis to determine if it was effective at ridding the body of two different types of parasites: S. haematobium and S. mansoni.

 “The drug [myrrh] was given at a dose of 10 mg/kg of body weight/day for three days, and induced a cure rate of 91.7%.
 Re-treatment of cases who did not respond with a dose of 10 mg/kg of body weight/day for six days gave a cure rate of 76.5%, increasing the overall cure rate to 98.09%.
 The drug was well tolerated, and side effects were mild and transient.
 Twenty cases provided biopsy specimens six months after treatment and none of them showed living ova .”

 #4 – Myrrh Contributes to Healthy, Happy Hormones

-The constituent counterpart to terpenoids in myrrh, sesquiterpenes serve their own unique role in helping to balance the glandular system, including the hypothalamus, which is recognized as the emotional center of the human body.
+The constituent counterpart to terpenoids in myrrh, sesquiterpenes, serve their own unique role in helping to balance the glandular system, including the hypothalamus, which is recognized as the emotional center of the human body.
 It is here that the endocrine system connects to the nervous system, regulating both the release and inhibition of hormone production all throughout the body.

 According to Robert M. Sargis, MD, the main purpose of the hypothalamus is to maintain homeostasis, or internal balance, within the human frame.
 Its primary functions include the regulation of nearly every component system of the body, including heart rate and blood pressure, body temperature, fluid and electrolyte balance, appetite and body weight, glandular secretions in the stomach and intestines, the production of various substances necessary for the pituitary gland to release hormones, as well as sleep cycles .

 Does Myrrh Possess Anti-Cancer Properties?